1020 Brussels

 Every greenhouse has a different theme and collection of trees or plants.
 All the routes inside the Royal Greenhouses of Laeken are directed by ropes.
 Due to the restriction, the visitors can only catch a glimpse of a few smaller sections of the gardens from outside.
 Therefore, visitors are not able to roam freely within the greenhouse complex.

-I have customised and marked the location of all the greenhouse point in the Google Map below.
+I have customised and marked the location of all the greenhouse points in the Google Map below.
 One suggestion for you.
 You can open the map of this page at Royal Greenhouses of Laeken and read to find out more about the greenhouse.

 Alternatively, you can save this customised Google Maps onto your handphone before going there.
 The method only works on mobile:-